CalvinMiller190/sudoku-solver/README.md

 This solver uses backtracing to solve any given sudoku puzzle!
 Can solve the average puzzle in >1.5 seconds!

 This can solve the world's hardest sudoku in >6 seconds!
-Crazy.

-Slight disclamer -- No error messages if something goes wrong while solving, so if it isn't solved correctly, sorry about that.